2024 UK gravel events - the best off-road races of the year

 June 2024

 Lauf Gritfest is a timed gravel race open to all off-road bikes.
-Over the long weekend of incredible riding within the Cambrian Mountains and includes timed special stages on gravel and over a mixture of terrain.
+Over the long weekend, you'll tackle sone incredible riding within the Cambrian Mountains and the routes include timed special stages on gravel and over a mixture of terrain.
 You will cover 125km over three days, compete on the seven timed stages and hopefully, have lots of fun.

 Hotchillee Stone Circle